 Keeping in Touch in Singapore

-For the most part, Singapore's telecoms companies provide digital phones that use broadband lines rather than old-fashioned copper lines.
+While old-fashioned copper phonelines are still functional, most of Singapore's telecoms companies provide digital home-phones that use broadband lines instead.
+This is a much cheaper alternative, especially for international calls.
 Expats can apply online for a phone line, call service providers directly or visit one of their retail outlets.

-Singapore has one of the world's highest rates of mobile phone ownership, and coverage is extremely good.
-Both prepaid and post-paid services are readily available.
-As with landlines, Singtel, StarHub and M1 are the main service providers.
+For communication on the go, Singapore has one of the world's highest rates of mobile phone ownership and coverage is extremely good.
+Both prepaid and post-paid services are readily available at reasonable rates.

 Internet in Singapore